 This chic single-family townhouse may be in Bay Ridge, Brooklyn, but the semi-detached home at 356 94th Street has a decidedly laid-back Cali vibe that’s evident the moment its sky-blue-painted brick facade comes into view.
 The home’s modern casement windows let the sunshine in and provide a preview of the considered and livable design within.
 Asking $1,279,000, the home spans three levels and includes a finished basement, a driveway, and a garage.

 By Michelle Cohen, Thu, May 18, 2023

-Photo credit: Allyson Lubow courtesy of The Corcoran Group.
+Photo credit: Allyson Lubow Photography and Leonard Lo Russo for The Corcoran Group

 Take the tour

 Tom’s Restaurant is a landmark in Morningside Heights thanks to Seinfeld.
 Photo by Scarlet Sappho on Flickr

 Bookended by Morningside and Riverside Parks on a high plateau in Upper Manhattan, Morningside Heights is tucked between the neighborhoods of Manhattanville to the north and Manhattan Valley to the south.
 The neighborhood’s street boundaries are Morningside Drive to the east, 125th Street to the north, 110th Street to the south, and Riverside Drive to the west, with Broadway as its main commercial thoroughfare.
 Morningside Heights is also considered to be part of Harlem–with the Upper West Side just below.
 To use a bookend analogy is fitting: Morningside Heights is the largest student neighborhood in New York City; it is this distinction that provides the city neighborhood with its college town vibe.